rebeckasjostrom/ADTECH-creativespec/README.md

 * Require all media files under index document, resolving local file paths is restricted.
 * External JavaScript documents may be loaded using a JavaScript function and/or copy/pasted within the index document.
 We recommend using our [Script Loader](http://www.github.com) function.

-Important: All local (uploaded) files must be included using our `_ADPATH_` variable within the index document.
+All local (uploaded) files must be included using our `_ADPATH_` variable within the index document.

 ```html
 <img src="_ADPATH_image.png">